 What is it about slow living and the simple life that you find appealing?

 It’s the only way of being I know!
-I was brought up by my grandmother, a retired farmer who had only travelled five or so square miles her whole life.
+I was part-raised by my grandmother, a retired farmer who had only travelled five or so square miles her whole life.
 She made, mended and adapted everything, and I found her rhythms and routines deeply comforting.
 She would spend the day at her Singer sewing machine improving clothes she’d bought for five pence at a jumble sale and I would be happy playing – very carefully – with objects from her china cabinet or exploring her shed.
 It’s why The Summer Book by Tove Jansson is precious for me: the grandmother and granddaughter who make a whole world out of their tiny island.